FriendsOfEpub/eBookPerfChecklist/README.md

 **If you’re using a keyboard:**

-- press “tab” to navigate items
+- press “tab” to navigate items;
-- press “enter” to check
+- press “enter” to check;
-- press “space” to display details
+- press “space” to display details;
-- press “esc” to reset the checklist
+- press “esc” to reset the checklist.

 Don’t worry, your checklist is autosaved: you can close this website, your current checklist will be retrieved when reopened.